 What is a Rigging Equipment?

-A rigging equipment refers to the mechanical devices and elements used to lift heavy loads and manoeuvre objects safely, as part of a planned system implemented by a team of riggers.
+Rigging equipment refers to the mechanical devices and elements used to lift heavy loads and maneuver objects safely, as part of a planned system implemented by a team of riggers.
 Rigging is a technical trade that encompasses a variety of components to securely distribute the load in question.
-Properly designed and selected rigging equipment facilitate the moving process to ensure that the rigging procedure is completed successfully with care, precision and patience.
+Properly designed and selected rigging equipment facilitates the moving process to ensure that the rigging procedure is completed successfully with care, precision, and patience.
 Various industries including construction, engineering, manufacturing, and event staging often require the services of rigging equipment.

 Examples of Rigging Equipment